redturn/jsonresponse/README.md

 var json = new JsonResponse(null, results);
 ```

 To create an error response, pass in the error result as the first argument.
-The
 ```
 var error = new Error('Boom!')
 var json = new JsonResponse(error);